List of MPs in 2019-2024 parliament not standing in General Election

 – Steve Brine, Winchester (first elected 2010)

-– Lisa Cameron, East Kilbride, Strathaven & Lesmahagow (first elected as SNP MP in 2015; defected to Conservatives in 2023)
+– Lisa Cameron, East Kilbride, Strathaven and Lesmahagow (first elected as SNP MP in 2015; defected to Conservatives in 2023)

 – Sir Bill Cash, Stone (MP for Stafford 1984-97, first elected MP for Stone in 1997)